apache/doris/docs/en/administrator-guide/config/fe_config.md

 HTTP Server V2 is implemented by SpringBoot.
 It uses an architecture that separates the front and back ends.
 Only when httpv2 is enabled can users use the new front-end UI interface

+### http_max_file_size

+### http_max_request_size

+Default：100M

+The above two parameters are the http v2 version, the web maximum upload file limit, the default is 100M, you can modify it according to your needs

 ### frontend_address

 Status: Deprecated, not recommended use.
 This parameter may be deleted later Type: string Description: Explicitly set the IP address of FE instead of using *InetAddress.getByName* to get the IP address.
 Usually in *InetAddress.getByName* When the expected results cannot be obtained.
 Only IP address is supported, not hostname.
 Default value: 0.0.0.0